Techdoode/Doode-Foundational/README.txt

 ========================
 The default Navigation section of the WordPress Customizer.
 You can also modify top-bar navigation as well as off-canvas navigation in this area.
 The following sections are available:

-	1. Main Navigation - WP-Forge supports 3 menus, Main menu, Footer Menu and Social Menu (see "Configure the Social Menu below).
+	1. Main Navigation - Doode-Foundational supports 3 menus, Main menu, Footer Menu and Social Menu (see "Configure the Social Menu below).
 Select which menu appears in each location.
 You can edit your menu content on the Menus screen in the Appearance section.
 	2. Navigation Container - Change the background color of the container that holds the Nav Wrapper.
 	3. Nav Wrapper* - Change the width and background color of the navigation area of your theme.
 	4. Top-Bar Settings - Configure the Top-Bar Navigation area of your theme.
 Set the position and change the text of the "Home" link.